tinkercademy-bootcamp/chat-project-aryan12cc/exercise-4/README.md

 ### Compiling vs Linking

 - What is the difference between compiling and linking in C++?
+  - Compiler compiles the individual source files to their corresponding object files
+  - Linker takes all the object files and combines them into one final executable
 - What is the difference between creating an executable and creating a library?
+  - An executable is a single binary file that can be run.
+  - A library is a collection of precompiled code which cannot be run individually.
+It is meant for re-use in other programs.
 - How do you compile a library, and then use that library to compile an executable?
+  - Compile the `.cpp` files to object files using `-c` flag.
+We can use the `ar` command to create a static library from the `.o` files, and use the `-L.` to check the current directory and `-l<libname>` flag to check for the respective library (for example, `-lfft` for `libfft.a`).

 ### Reminder
 [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make